 The choice of tooth fillings depends on one hand on the size of the decay, but also on your preferences.
 We will decide together which option is the right one for you after a thorough discussion of the pros and cons.
 We will also inform you about any related costs in advance.
 You will have all the information you need before making a decision.

 Our Google Rating

 What are inlay and partial crowns/onlays?

-Who is suitable for an inlay or partial crowns?
+Who is suitable for an inlay or partial crown?

 |What does dental inlay cost?|

-- Your dentist offers you an initial consultation where you agree your course of treatment.
-Importantly, your dentist will advise you what has likely caused the initial decay that has led to the cavity and consequently require treatment.
+- Your dentist offers you an initial consultation where you agree on your course of treatment.
+Importantly, your dentist will advise you on what has likely caused the initial decay that has led to the cavity and consequently requires treatment.

-- After administering a local anaesthetic the tooth is ground down to a specific shape mostly only removing the enamel and dentin that needs to be removed.
-This approach is called minimal invasive dentistry.
+- After administering a local anaesthetic, the tooth is prepared to a specific shape by removing damaged enamel and dentine following the principles of maximum conservation and minimally invasive dentistry.

 - The impression of the tooth is taken with as state-of-the-art digital 3-D scanner.

 - You are provided with temporary fittings while our dental laboratory prepares the inlays or partial crowns when they can be cemented in place after seven to ten days.